ducmint864/defrost-launcher-vercel/README.md

 - **Attractive Rewards**: Earn generous rewards by funding potential crypto projects, enhancing your investment portfolio.
 - **User-Friendly Interface**: Intuitive design ensures a smooth user experience for both investors and project creators.
 - **Secure Transactions**: Robust security measures protect your assets and data throughout the funding process.
-- **Community Governance**: Participate in decision-making processes to shape the future of the platform.

 ## How It Works 🛠️